Scientific Name

 How to Grow and Care

-In cultivation, Astrolobas are at their best when provided with some protection from full sun.
-However, Astrolobas can become remarkably beautiful and ornate in a semi-shade environment with extremely well-drained soil and gentle conditions.
+Astrolobas thrive best in cultivation when protected from full sun.
+However, They can become remarkably beautiful and ornate in a semi-shade environment with highly well-drained soil and gentle conditions.

-Unfortunately, when conditions are not ideal, occasional random leaves can die, shrivel up and go brown all along their stem.
-This is unfortunate because, as explained, much of the beauty of the plants comes from the intricate, crystalline pattern of their leaves.
-However, this disfigurement can be avoided by keeping the plants in optimal, fertile conditions – growing steadily and sheltered from stress.
+Unfortunately, when conditions are not ideal, occasional random leaves can die, shrivel up, and go brown all along their stems.
+This is unfortunate because, as explained, plants' beauty comes from their intricate, crystalline patterns.
+However, this disfigurement can be avoided by keeping the plants in optimal, fertile conditions—growing steadily and sheltered from stress.

 See more at How to Grow and Care for Astroloba.